aspose-words/Aspose.Words-API-References/english/net/aspose.words/paragraph/islistitem/_index.md

 ---
 title: Paragraph.IsListItem
 second_title: Aspose.Words for .NET API Reference
 description: Paragraph property.
-True when the paragraph is an item in a bulleted or numbered list in original revision in C#
+True when the paragraph is an item in a bulleted or numbered list in original revision in C#.
 type: docs
 weight: 120
 url: /net/aspose.words/paragraph/islistitem/